 Although there are different materials for manufacturing baby bottles, most manufacturers prefer plastic because of its ease of molding into different shapes.
 It is a standard to use materials that won't react to the edible content inside plastic containers.
 However, some plastic containers can release harmful chemicals into the contents they hold.
 Polycarbonate plastic is an example of such plastic material.

-A lot of countries had to ban polycarbonate plastics.
+A lot of countries have had to ban polycarbonate plastics.
 They contain bisphenol A. BPA baby bottles are dangerous to your baby's health because they leak harmful chemicals inside the breast milk or baby milk contained inside.
 The reaction is predominantly strong when heated.

 Are plastic baby bottles safe?